Overview

 Students must maintain the following terms in order to stay on CPT, renew CPT, or change employers on CPT:

-- Must attend at least two-thirds of your on-campus classes every quarter
+- Must attend ALL of your on-campus classes every quarter.

 - Must stay in good standing, which includes your F-1 status, academic standing, student conduct, and financial standing with WUST.